jacubero/aws-architect-associate/docs/elasticity.rst

 Scheduled scaling
 -----------------

 Scaling based on a schedule allows you to set your own scaling schedule for predictable load changes.
 For example, every week the traffic to your web application starts to increase on Wednesday, remains high on Thursday, and starts to decrease on Friday.
 You can plan your scaling actions based on the predictable traffic patterns of your web application.
 Scaling actions are performed automatically as a function of time and date.

-You can schedule recurring scaling events or individual events.
+To configure your Auto Scaling group to scale based on a schedule, you create a scheduled action.
+The scheduled action tells Amazon EC2 Auto Scaling to perform a scaling action at specified times.
+To create a scheduled scaling action, you specify the start time when the scaling action should take effect, and the new minimum, maximum, and desired sizes for the scaling action.
+At the specified time, Amazon EC2 Auto Scaling updates the group with the values for minimum, maximum, and desired size specified by the scaling action.
+You can create scheduled actions for scaling one time only or for scaling on a recurring schedule.

 ..
 Note::